-These verses comprise a lengthy, unified sequence detailing God’s words about the covenant that he is making with the children of Israel.
-Covenanting with the children of Israel expresses God’s acquiescence to Moses’ request, or, in other words, expresses his willingness to stay completely present among the children of Israel.
-This presence among them will cause formidable events to transpire that will make God’s greatness clear to the surrounding nations (v.
+These verses comprise a lengthy, unified sequence detailing God’s words about the covenant that he is contracting with the children of Israel.
+The act of covenanting with the children of Israel expresses God’s acquiescence to Moses’ request, or, in other words, expresses his willingness to stay completely present among the children of Israel.
+This presence among them will cause extraordinarily powerful events to transpire that will make God’s greatness clear to the surrounding nations (v.
 10).
 These will include the banishment of all the nations of Canaan from before the children of Israel (v.
 11).
-However, God’s mighty presence in the midst of His nation is also very dangerous because this power may be turned against the children of Israel themselves if they happen to worship other gods and bring God’s fiery jealousy down upon themselves (v.
+However, God’s mighty presence in the midst of His nation is also fraught with danger because this power may be turned against the children of Israel themselves if they happen to worship other gods and bring God’s fiery jealousy down upon themselves (v.
 14).
 Therefore, not only are the children of Israel commanded to thoroughly demolish all the cultic places where idol worship took place (v.
-13), but even to take extra precautions to avoid bestirring God’s jealousy, by not making covenants or intermarrying with these nations, so that no social opportunities arise that might lead to the children of Israel participating in idolatry (vv.
+13), but even to take extra precautions to avoid bestirring God’s jealousy, by not contracting covenants or intermarrying with these nations, so that no social opportunities arise that might lead the children of Israel to participate in idolatry (vv.
 12, 15-16).

 The entire passage is conceptually unified, linguistically continuous, and not at all related to the Elohist narrative about the second tablets’ transcription.
-In fact, the opposite is true, the attention paid to the founding of the covenant between God and His nation is extraneous from E’s perspective since in E a covenant was founded earlier on (24:4-8, 11 ב2).
+In fact, the opposite is true, the attention paid to the contracting of the covenant between God and His nation is extraneous from E’s perspective since in E a covenant was founded earlier on (24:4-8, 11 ב2).
 In E, the first tablets were only given after the covenant was established (24:12-15 א,18 ב; 31:18*) and, therefore, their shattering (Ibid., 19) did not nullify the covenant, nor was there any need to establish it anew.
-The story about the founding of the covenant in chapter 34 (and the prohibition against covenanting with the nations of Canaan) is, therefore, a separate story that does not belong to E. On the other hand, it fits in and makes perfect sense as part of the Jehovistic narrative: Moses’ request of God to be completely present in the midst of the children of Israel and God’s acquiescence necessitates the founding of a covenant to benefit everyone involved.
+The story about the founding of the covenant in chapter 34 (and the prohibition against covenanting with the nations of Canaan) is, therefore, a separate story that does not belong to E. On the other hand, it fits in and makes perfect sense as part of the Jehovistic narrative: Moses’ request of God to be completely present in the midst of the children of Israel and God’s acquiescence necessitates the contracting of a covenant to the benefit of all the parties involved.

 Verses 17-26:

 This passage has been given the moniker ‘The Little Book of the Covenant’ and many scholars have addressed the question of its origin and its context.
-While there is no doubt that there is a direct, literary connection between this grouping of verses and the Book of the Covenant in E, in contrast, to the classical scholarly stance that—since Goethe’s proposal— has perceived the original kernel of ‘The Little Book of the Covenant’ (also named ‘The Ten Ritual Commandments’) to be the earliest historical foundation for E’s later Book of the Covenant (Exod 20:20-23:19).
-Gesundheit proved that the opposite is true: “The Little Book of the Covenant” (principally, its centercore, the holiday calendar in verses 18-26) is actually a later reworking of the Book of the Covenant.
+While doubtless there is a direct, literary connection between this grouping of verses and the Book of the Covenant in E, in contrast, to the classical scholarly stance that—since Goethe’s proposal— has perceived the original kernel of ‘The Little Book of the Covenant’ (also named ‘The Ten Ritual Commandments’) to be the earliest historical foundation for E’s later Book of the Covenant (Exod 20:20-23:19).
+Gesundheit proved that the opposite is true: “The Little Book of the Covenant” (principally, its core, the holiday calendar in verses 18-26) is actually a later reworking of the Book of the Covenant.